-I’ll admit, I love this story—no matter how simplistic it may be.
-I’ve historically been one who can relate to the CEO in this story—an iconoclast of sorts—challenging established cultures and accepted norms.
+I’ll admit, I love this story—no matter how simplistic it may seem.
+Coming from a business background, I’ve long been able to relate to the CEO and his shocking statements about product-market fit.
 Why do I mention this?
-Because after just three years in full-time ministry, I’ve recognized that I’ve started to feel a loss of perspective with regard to those outside our Adventist sub-culture—perhaps not completely, but at least in part.
-I’ve started to see that sometimes I’m more like the Vice-President of Marketing, who has the colorful charts and sees all of the possibilities for new types of drill bits—blissfully unaware that what the world may actually need is a different way to make a hole.
+Because I’ve recognized a blind spot in my life.
+I may no longer be as objective as I once was concerning those outside our Adventist sub-culture.
+I’ve started to see that sometimes I’m more like the Vice-President of Marketing, who has the colorful charts and considers all of the possibilities for new types of drill bits—completely unaware that what the world needs is a different way to make a hole.
 Hearing this podcast a few weeks ago was an eye-opening, introspective moment for me.
-It’s lead to prayer and some deep soul-searching in a desire to recover the ability to see things from an outside perspective.
+It’s led to prayer and some deep soul-searching.
+We must recover an ability to see ourselves and our mission from an outside perspective.

-My question for those who have been Seventh-day Adventists for more than a few years, as well as those of us who are denominationally employed, is this: Have you (past or present), like me, experienced this same loss of perspective?
+My question for those who have been Seventh-day Adventists for more than a few years, especially those of us denominationally employed, is this: Have you (past or present) experienced this same loss of perspective?

 If you answered yes, there’s no judgment here.
-It’s not difficult to understand why.
+It’s easy to understand why.
 The sub-culture of Adventism is powerful.
-A strong sub-culture is actually one of our strengths.
-It’s what allows us to enjoy close relationships with those whom we have little else in common beyond our faith.
-It’s what allows us to commit to supporting such a large organization which faithfully shares the Gospel and does a lot of good in Jesus name all over the world.
-Yet, when this powerful sub-culture is taken to a different and un-Biblical end, it can devolve into being cliquish, insular, and out-of-touch from the very people that it seeks to reach.
+A strong sub-culture is one of Adventism’s strengths.
+It’s what allows us to enjoy close relationships with those we have little else in common beyond our faith.
+It allows us to faithfully commit to supporting a large organization that shares the Gospel and does a lot of good in Jesus’ name worldwide.
+Yet, when this strong sub-culture is taken to a different and un-Biblical end, it can devolve into cliquish and insular, becoming out-of-touch from the people it seeks to reach.

-When we examine the programs, outreach, and even the marketing messages that we disseminate as a church (locally, nationally, and globally), do we have the perspective to see those messages as they appear to those outside our faith community?
-Do the words we say and the programs we offer scratch where they itch?
+When we examine the programs, outreach, and even the marketing messages we disseminate as a church (locally, nationally, and globally), do we have the perspective to see those messages as they appear to those outside our faith community?
+Do the words we say and the things we offer scratch where they itch?
 Are we focused on giving them drill bits (in this case, programs and information)?
-Or are we being intentional about cultivating relationships and understanding our neighbors first, using that knowledge to understand how we can meet their specific needs?
-Lastly, are we addressing their desire to make holes (life change) using another tool which may be necessary, even if it isn’t one of our drill bits?
+Or are we intentionally cultivating relationships and understanding our neighbors first, using that knowledge to understand how to meet their needs?
+Lastly, are we addressing their desire to make holes (life change) using another tool that may be necessary, even if it isn’t one of our drill bits?

-My hope is that each of us will live to the full potential we’ve been given by our Creator to meet the needs of those around us.
-Remaining “in-touch” requires intentionality.
+I hope that each of us will live to the full potential our Creator has given us to meet the needs of those around us.
+Remaining “in touch” requires intentionality.
 It requires a resolute determination to check ourselves and see if we’re asking the right questions.
-Above all else, it requires a vertical relationship—a willingness to ask the Holy Spirit to lead us to the people we’re called to reach, and the strength to remain resolute about doing His will when He actually does.
+Above all else, it requires a vertical relationship—a willingness to ask the Holy Spirit to lead us to the people we’re called to reach and the strength to remain resolute about doing His will when He does.